Nawabi-Hamza/50-Project-HTML-CSS-Javascript/README.md

 │   └── script.js
 └── README.d
 ```

-
-Each `Project-XX` folder contains all the necessary files for that specific projec.
+Each `Project-XX` folder contains all the necessary files for that specific project.

 ## 🛠️ Getting Started